Exclusive Interview: Supermodel MBE 'EUNICE OLUMIDE' Poses for OTS Magazine May 2023 Cover Story.

 EO: Of course but I see it as an empirical victory to just say no. I discussed it with the elders and they advised I should accept it since it’s not just about me.
 It’s about the generations of Africans who suffered and perished and paved the way.
 It is an archive of their struggle and contribution to the UK.
 When I looked at it from that perspective I had to accept it.
 I ended up donating it to the National Museum which has now built an entire gallery about my life works and on the plaque, it asks the audience to consider colonialism and the Trans Atlantic slave trade in its entire entirety.
 I felt that was a much more powerful way to accept it rather than reject it.

-Given your prominence in the fashion and entertainment industries, what do you believe to be the most crucial factors?
+and entertainment industries, what do you believe to be the most crucial

 How would you describe your Personal Style?